Student Initiative Fund

 - Before you apply, be sure that you and your project partners read and fully understand the SIF Handbook.

 - It is important to be clear about the total amount and funding tier your group is requesting from SIF in the budget section of the application.
-SIF will approve, at most, one application per person or group per academic year.
-Exceptions can be considered at the sole discretion of the committee.
+SIF will approve, at most, one Tier 1 and one Tier 2 per independent individual or group per academic year.

 - Download the application form and complete each section carefully and thoroughly.